The 6 Best 6.5 Creedmoor Suppressors in 2024

 Each product in the ULTRA series from TBAC has a number with it.
 Usually, it’s a 5, 7, or 9, and this indicates the length of the can.
-In this case, we’ll be talking about the ULTRA-9, which is their full-length precision rifle suppressor.
+In this case, we’ll be talking about the ULTRA-9 Gen2, which is their full-length precision rifle suppressor.

-Available as either a direct thread can or with a compact brake (CB) mount, it is available in a variety of different thread patterns.
+Available as either a direct thread can, HUB mounting, flash hider, or with a compact brake (CB) mount, it is available in a variety of different thread patterns.
 The weight of the can will vary slightly depending on which kind of mount you use.

-Simply put, this is a solid suppressor that is lightweight, rugged, and quiet – tests show decibel ratings of 131 dB.
-You can’t go wrong with the TBAC ULTRA-9.
+Simply put, this is a solid suppressor that is lightweight, rugged, and quiet – tests show decibel ratings of 121 dB at the shooter’s ear.
+You can’t go wrong with the TBAC ULTRA-9 Gen2.

 - Made of lightweight titanium

-- Choose from direct thread or compact brake mounting
+- Choose from direct thread, HUB, compact brake, or flash hider mounting

 - TBAC products are very popular, so it might be hard to find